MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-what-is-power-query.md

 ## Dataflows

 Power Query can be used in many products, such as Power BI and Excel.
-However, using Power Query within a product limits its usage to only that specific product. *Dataflows* are a product-agnostic service version of the Power Query experience that runs in the cloud.<!--Suggest moving this line here, to tie the story together a bit better.--> Using dataflows, you can get data and transform data in the same way, but instead of sending the output to Power BI or Excel, you can store the output in other storage options such as Common Data Service or Azure Data Lake Storage.
-This way, you can use the output of dataflows in other products and services.<!--Suggested.-->
+However, using Power Query within a product limits its usage to only that specific product. *Dataflows* are a product-agnostic service version of the Power Query experience that runs in the cloud.
+Using dataflows, you can get data and transform data in the same way, but instead of sending the output to Power BI or Excel, you can store the output in other storage options such as Common Data Service or Azure Data Lake Storage.
+This way, you can use the output of dataflows in other products and services.

 More information: [What are dataflows?](/dataflows/overview-dataflows-across-power-platform-dynamics-365.md)